WoodenMaiden/agrold_dev_deploy/README.md

 k3d kubeconfig write mycluster -o /somepath/filename.yaml
 ```

-Then write a ``.tfvars`` file and fill it with the variables in ``./terraform/local/variables.tf``
+Then write the ``terraform.tfvars`` file and fill it with the variables you wish to change in ``./terraform/local/variables.tf``

+> ‼️ The following variables are mandatory:
+> - KUBECONFIG (path to config file you got earlier)

-> 💡 Otherwise you can generate said file with the command ``terraform-docs tfvars hcl ./terraform/local/variables.tf > ./terraform/local/myvars.tfvars``
+> 💡 Otherwise you can generate said file with the command ``terraform-docs tfvars hcl ./terraform/local/variables.tf > ./terraform/local/terraform.tfvars``

 # Deploy